Identification of vaccine effects when exposure status is unknown: CECE in Time-to-Event Settings

 In both RCTs and observational studies, it is common to evaluate vaccine effects on time-to-event outcomes.
 Our results generalize to settings where the exposure status and the outcome of interest are both time-to-event variables, which possibly are censored due to losses to follow-up.

-Suppose that $Y_k$ and $E_k$ are time-to-event variables indicating whether an individual has experienced the event by time $k$ (i.e., $Y_k = 1$) and has been exposed by time $k$ (i.e., $E_k = 1$ means exposure has occurred at least once), respectively.
-Let $C_{k}$ indicate loss to follow-up (censoring) by time $k > 0$ (see the SWIG in Figure \ref{fig:time to event}).
+Suppose that $Y_k$ and $E_k$ are time-to-event variables indicating whether an individual has experienced the event by time $k$, i.e., $Y_k = 1$, and has been exposed by time $k$, respectively.
+That is, $E_k = 1$ means exposure has occurred at least once.
+Let $C_{k}$ indicate loss to follow-up (censoring) by time $k > 0$.
 To align with the established causal inference literature \cite{hernan2018causal,robins1986new,richardson2013single}, suppose that we are interested in outcomes in discrete time intervals $k=0,\dots K$, and define the temporal (and topological) order $(C_{k},E_{k},Y_{k})$ in each interval $k > 0$.
 This setting will converge to a continuous time setting when we let the time intervals become small.
 We continue to use superscripts to denote counterfactuals, and we formally consider a counterfactual estimand under interventions on the baseline treatment $A$ and the censoring variable $C_k$ \cite{robins2000correcting,young2018choice}.
-For example, $Y_k^{a,\overline{c}=0}$ is the counterfactual outcome of interest by time $k$ when treatment is assigned to $a$ and there is no loss to follow-up ($\overline{c}=0$, using an overbar to denote the variable's entire history).
-In Appendix \ref{sec app: time-to-event}, we give more details on the time-to-event notation, and we state generalizations of the exchangeability, positivity, consistency, exposure necessity and the no effect on exposure conditions to settings with time-to-event outcomes (see conditions \eqref{ass: time ech}--\eqref{ass no exposure eff time-var}).
-Under these conditions, we can identify the relative CECE as a ratio of cumulative incidences, as described in the next theorem.
+For example, $Y_k^{a,c=0}$ is the counterfactual outcome of interest by time $k$ when treatment is assigned to $a$ and there is no loss to follow-up.
+The Single World Intervention Graph (SWIG) in Figure \ref{fig:time to event} describes a causal structure that is coherent with our time-to-event setting.
+In e\ref{sec app: time-to-event}, we give more details on the time-to-event notation, and we state generalizations of the exchangeability, positivity, consistency, exposure necessity and the no effect on exposure conditions to settings with time-to-event outcomes, see conditions \eqref{ass: time ech}--\eqref{ass no exposure eff time-var}.
+Under these conditions, we can identify the relative CECE as a ratio of cumulative incidences, as described in the next proposition.

-\begin{theorem}[Relative and absolute CECE for time to event outcomes] Under exchangeability, positivity, consistency, exposure necessity and the no effect on exposure assumption for time-to-event outcomes (conditions \eqref{ass: time ech}-\eqref{ass no exposure eff time-var} in Appendix \ref{sec app: time-to-event}), the relative CECE at time $k$, $0\leq k \leq K$, is identified by the ratio of cumulative incidences,
+\begin{proposition}[Relative and absolute CECE for time to event outcomes] Under exchangeability, positivity, consistency, exposure necessity and the no effect on exposure assumption for time-to-event outcomes, formally stated as conditions \eqref{ass: time ech}-\eqref{ass no exposure eff time-var} in e\ref{sec app: time-to-event}, the relative CECE at time $k$, $0\leq k \leq K$, is identified by the ratio of cumulative incidences,

 where

 and